Projects per year

 Personal Statement

-She has an interest in issues concerning transitions from military to civilian life for veterans and their families.
-She has a growing interest in health behaviour change, with a focus on vaccination uptake.
-Finally, she is interested in the uses of technology in health and well-being interventions.
+Nicola has a longstanding interest in supporting the transition from military to civilian life for veterans and their families, alongside emerging research in health behaviour change, with a specific focus on vaccine uptake.
+She also has a growing interest in the role of digital technologies and artificial intelligence in enhancing mental health and wellbeing interventions.

 Research Interests